-The College of Natural and Behavioral Sciences (NBS) was formed in the 2003-2004 year when the Division of Academic Affairs was reconfigured.
-NBS is home to the academic departments/programs of Anthropology, Behavioral Sciences, Biology, Chemistry and Biochemistry, Computer Science, Earth Sciences (Geology and Geography), Mathematics, Physics, Political Science, Psychology, and Sociology.
+The College of Natural and Behavioral Sciences (CNBS) was formed in the 2003-2004 year when the Division of Academic Affairs was reconfigured.
+CNBS is home to the academic departments/programs of Anthropology, Behavioral Sciences, Biology, Chemistry and Biochemistry, Computer Science, Earth Sciences (Geology and Geography), Mathematics, Physics, Political Science, Psychology, and Sociology.
 The College also houses The Urban Community Research Center and the Center for Urban Environmental Research.

 THE DEAN & ASSOCIATE DEAN: